Geonovum/ogc-api-features-testclient/README.md

 ### Limitations
 The live version on github.io has limitations:
 * only support APIs using https (secured connections): because of blocking mixed content in browsers, github.io is running on https, the API also must support https connections

+### External software
+This test client uses and is built on [LeafletJS](https://leafletjs.com/) with plugins for [gesture handling](https://github.com/elmarquis/Leaflet.GestureHandling/) and [Proj4Leaflet](https://kartena.github.io/Proj4Leaflet/), and [jQuery](https://jquery.com/).

+Many thanks to all the contributors of these projects.